changsin/DeepLearningMadeEasy/README.md

 Image, Audio, and Pose are the three supported project type right now, but there might be more in the future.

+Here is a deployed [rock-paper-scissors](https://ai-rock-paper-scissors.netlify.app/) model trained by Teachable Machine Learning.

 ## Pros
 - Intuitive and easy to use
 - Can deploy easily to an edge device or a website